UlrikeLiss/camunda-docs-manual/content/user-guide/security.md

 ---

-This page looks at Camunda BPM from a security perspective.
-It provides an overview over how to secure a Camunda installation.
+This page describes Camunda BPM from a security perspective.
+It has two parts:

+Security Policy: Describes Camunda's security policy, including how we deal with security issues and how the security of Camunda BPM is continuously maintained.

-In order to secure a Camunda installation, Camunda itself must be configured correctly and it must be integrated correctly into its _environment_.
+Instructions for operating Camunda securely: Provides an overview of how to secure a Camunda installation.
+In order to secure a Camunda installation, Camunda itself must be configured correctly and it must be integrated correctly into its environment.
+This section also identifies areas where we believe security issues to be relevant for the specific Camunda BPM product and listed those in the subsequent sections.
+Compliance for those areas is ensured based on common industry best practices and influenced by security requirements of standards like OWASP Top 10 and others.

+Security Policy

+The security of Camunda BPM takes top priority and is maintained constantly.

+The security of the areas listed in the next section is ensured based on common industry best practises.
+Thus, the development of Camunda BPM is being influenced by standards like OWASP Top 10 and others.

-# Reporting Security Issues and Vulnerabilities
+Dealing with Security Issues and Vulnerabilities

 Making Camunda as secure as possible is an ongoing effort.
-If you discover a potential security vulnerability please report it through the [Jira Issue Tracker](http://app.camunda.com/jira).
+If you discover a potential security vulnerability please report it through the Jira Issue Tracker.
+For our enterprise customers, security issues are treated as bugs and the agreed severity levels and SLAs apply.

+Onboarding of Employees

+New software developers are being introduced to our security policies and best practices during their onboarding process.

+Automatic Virus Scan

+An automatic virus scan is part of our release process.
+Its catalogs are up to date and it is used to scan the release distributions our users can download.

+Instructions for operating Camunda securely

 # Deployment Options and Components